MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/part1-simple-extension.md

 <!-- ====================================================================== -->
 ## Next steps

-That is everything you need to develop a working extension.
+That's everything you need to develop a working extension.
 Now, continue on to sideload and test your extension.
-For more information, navigate to [Sideload an extension](./extension-sideloading.md).
+For more information, see [Sideload an extension](./extension-sideloading.md).